 And for most of my on-trail backpacking in Colorado, my clothing of choice ended up being shorts.
 Typically, but not always, inexpensive running shorts.
 Light, dries quickly, and a lot of ventilation.
 I do not wear briefs with these shorts.

 When I went backpacking back East on a classic sixty-mile AT/Bartram trail loop during the Summer, I found a short-sleeve button-down, shorts, and a bandana to be effective.
 I only had my “in-town” shorts, and I missed the lighter running shorts for the humid southeast weather.
 I quickly picked up a pair of running shorts after the trip.

 Occasionally, I’ll throw on a ball cap for quick day hikes or even wear long pants if the weather is cooler.

 But nothing is set in stone!
 I tend to mix and match as appropriate.

-Summary: The significant difference between the conditions is mostly pants vs. shorts.
-Shorts for day hikes and on trail.
-In particular when warm.
+Summary: The significant difference between the conditions is mostly pants vs. shorts. – Shorts for day hikes and on trail.
+In particular, when warm.
 Long pants for most other hiking.
-Otherwise, I like button downs for my ventilation and sweat too much in technical tees.
+Otherwise, I like button-downs for my ventilation and sweat too much in technical tees.
 I almost always wear a long sleeve for backpacking; short sleeve for day hikes.
-I’ve tend to use my Salomons for almost all my hiking with the Altras regulated to day hiking for the most part.
+I’ve tended to use my Salomons for nearly all my hiking with the Altras regulated to day hiking for the most part.
 I’ll occasionally throw on a ball cap for day hikes.